aeolusa213/DB-validation/README.md

 # DB-validation
-The script checks databse if values are correctly updated.
+The script checks if database values are correctly updated.